jojitoon/yipa-challenge/README.md

 # Mobile Setup

-#### make sure you have your sytem setup for react-native : https://reactnative.dev/docs/environment-setup
+#### make sure you have your sytem setup for expo : https://reactnative.dev/docs/environment-setup

-- `cd yipah-mobile`
+- `cd yipahmobile`
 - `yarn`
 - `yarn android` or `yarn ios`